 Range Rover Evoque review - Interior, design and technology

-The Evoque looks great, has a luxurious interior and boasts great tech
+The Evoque looks great, has a luxurious interior and boasts impressive tech

 The latest Range Rover Evoque has received an evolutionary styling update – Land Rover has chosen not to break what worked so well for the original car.
-The Evoque takes inspiration from the larger Range Rover Velar, with similar headlights, taillights and smoothed-off flanks with smart recessed door handles.
+The second-generation Evoque is less aggressive, instead taking inspiration from the larger Range Rover Velar, with similar headlights, taillights and smoothed-off flanks with smart recessed door handles.
 R-Dynamic models bring a sportier look, adding black and burnished copper detailing plus a body-coloured front bumper.

-There are plenty of alloy wheel designs to pick from, ranging from 17 to 20 inches as standard depending on spec, or 21 inches as an option.
-On the standard car, an optional black exterior pack replaces some chrome and body-coloured trim parts with glossy black items for £640.
+There are plenty of alloy wheel designs to pick from, ranging from 17 to 21 inches as standard depending on spec.

 A palette of silvers, greys and blacks makes up most of the Evoque’s paint choices, with Firenze Red a notable exception.
-Metallic paint costs £640, premium metallic paint £950 and a contrasting silver or black painted roof costs £535.
+Fuji white is the only standard paint, Metallic paint costs £705, premium metallic paint £970 and a contrasting black painted roof costs £650.

 Inside there’s more inspiration from elsewhere in the Range Rover line-up, with a focus on quality materials, clean design and modern infotainment.
 Overall interior quality has taken a welcome step forward and is now on a par with rivals like the Audi Q3 and BMW X2; it feels slightly ahead of the Volvo XC40 in this regard, with a greater focus on outright luxury.

 There’s plenty of scope for personalisation inside, with various colour combinations, equipment packs and trim finishes, but you should be prepared to pay handsomely to add these individual touches.